… builds capacity

-The two year capacity development and facilitation process for city governments is lead by the UN Global Compact – Cities Programme, with support from a number of international and local partners.
+The two year capacity development, facilitation and coaching process for city and regional city governments is lead by the UN Global Compact – Cities Programme with support from a number of international partners – Realdania, the United Nations Global Compact and RMIT University – and local partners.

 We also work with existing networks, programs and investment vehicles (aimed at delivering sustainable and resilient urbanisation) by brokering partnerships and establishing “shared value” governance.
 The aim is to accelerate and sustain implementation of these transformative projects.